Chi-Square Test

 Very few real-world observations follow a chi-square distribution.
 Chi-square distributions aim to test hypotheses, not to describe real-world distributions.
 In contrast, other commonly used distributions, such as normal and Poisson distributions, may explain important things like birth weights or illness cases per year.

-Chi-square distributions are excellent for hypothesis testing because of its close resemblance to the conventional normal distribution.
+Chi-Square distributions are excellent for hypothesis testing because they closely resemble the conventional normal distribution.
 Many essential statistical tests rely on the traditional normal distribution.

 In statistical analysis, the Chi-Square distribution is used in many hypothesis tests and is determined by the parameter k degree of freedom.
 It belongs to the family of continuous probability distributions.
 The Sum of the squares of the k-independent standard random variables is called the Chi-Squared distribution.
 Pearson’s Chi-Square Test formula is -